top of page

 New carpets hide the entrance hall,

 Where the mother ceased.
-And the tree,
+The shading tree,

-Who will not see the house again,
+And we, who will not see the house again.

 ©Terry Hodgson2025